 The results of the investigations in figure S4 (see supplementary data) shows that only the failure in Pipe No. 18 can influence the pressure nodes.
 Consequently, this pipe was one of the most sensitive pipes in this network.
 However, reliability performance in the failure conditions was similar to no failure conditions in figure 7.
-Finally, for this network that includes low diameter in existing pipes, $I_n I_n$ had not a suitable performance because of making the uniformity in pipes connected to a node leads to the decrease of the diameter of new pipes.
-Thus, the capability of the surplus pressure decreased due to the increase in head-loss in the pipes.
+Finally, for this

 Fig 7.
-Velocity variations in pipes for the solutions of minimum cost and maximum $I_r$ , MRI and $I_m$ criteria Figure 7 showed the velocity variations in the pipes for the solutions with minimum cost and maximum $I_r$ , MRI and $I_m$ criteria obtained using GA and NSGA-II in GANetXL.
+Velocity variations in pipes for the solutions of minimum cost and maximum I_r , MRI and I_m criteria Figure 7 shows the velocity variations in the pipes for the solutions with minimum cost and maximum I_r , MRI and I_m criteria obtained using GA and NSGA-II in GANetXL.
 As it was observed, when the cost was the basis for the design and optimization of Real- life network, velocity variation was so high in the pipes.
 This can lead to some issues in the network.
-But in the presented solutions with maximum reliability criteria ( $I_r$ , MRI and $I_m$ ), velocity variations were not only low but almost uniform.
+But in the presented solutions with maximum reliability criteria (I_r , MRI and I_m), velocity variations were not only low but almost uniform.

-5. Conclusions
+4. Conclusions